aument-lang/aument/docs/architecture.md

 [ code (1 byte) ] [ array (1 byte) ] [ value (1 byte) ] [ (unused 1 byte) ]
 ```

 Pushes the value in the register `value` to the array in the register `array`.
+Does nothing if the register isn't an array.

 ##### `OP_IDX_GET`